capgemhon/cosmosdbtest/README.md

 These are 10 tasks to try and complete below:
 # Tasks

-// TASK 1: Replace the AuthorizationKey with your Cosmos DB account key to try and connect to local database (if possible)
+// TASK 1: Replace the AuthorizationKey with your Cosmos DB account key to try and connect to local database (with Cosmos DB Emulator if possible)

 // TASK 2: Add FamilyDatabase as the value to DatabaseId and add FamilyContainer as the value to ContainerId